The Baruch College Faculty Handbook

 Center for Academic Advisement

-For information on CUNY-wide policies on intra-University transfer credit for undergraduates, see the CUNY transfer policy page.
+For information on CUNY-wide policies on intra-University transfer credit for undergraduates, see the Baruch College transfer policy page.

 The Center provides academic advisement services to the undergraduate student body, focusing primarily on students with fewer than 60 credits.
 This includes advisement on course selection, curriculum requirements, and requirements for the major and the minor.
 The Center is staffed by professional academic advisors, academic counselors, and peer advisors who provide guidance to students in good standing, students who are academically at risk, students on academic probation, and students reinstated into the college.
 The staff are also dedicated to advising students about how to do well in school, how to choose the right major, and how the College can provide them with further enrichment opportunities.
 Please see The Center's Mission Statement for more information.